Wenfeng-Zhu/CV-DL-Visual-Synthesis/README.md

 4. [x] insert grayscale slice back to the original image
 5. [ ] resize function
 ## Task-2: Convolution and Filters
+1. [x] Generalized convolution operation
+2. [x] Implement a Gaussian filter of size 200X200, kernel size, mean, and variance as inputs
+3. [x] Apply the Gaussian filter to the image dog.jpg with the suitable parameters
 ## Task-3: Introduction to PyTorch